-12.09 Pregnancy Leave
+12.07 Pregnancy Leave

-- (a) An employee who is pregnant shall be given an unpaid leave of absence without loss of seniority or other privileges for a maximum of seventeen (17) weeks, up to eleven (11) weeks prior to the expected delivery date and at least six (6) weeks after the actual delivery date.
-The employee may choose to delay the commencement of pregnancy leave, provided she is medically fit to perform the full range of duties of her position.
-This will not affect the employee's entitlement to pregnancy leave. - (b) An employee who requests leave under this section after the birth of a child or the termination of a pregnancy is entitled to up to six (6) consecutive weeks of unpaid leave beginning on the date of the birth or of the termination of the pregnancy.
+- (a) An employee who is pregnant shall be given an unpaid leave of absence without loss of seniority or other privileges for a maximum of seventeen (17) consecutive weeks, taken during the period that begins no earlier than thirteen (13) weeks prior to the expected birth date and no later than the actual birth date and ends no later than seventeen (17) weeks after the leave begins.
+The employee may choose to delay the commencement of pregnancy leave, provided they are medically fit to perform the full range of duties of their position.
+This will not affect the employee's entitlement to pregnancy leave. - (b) An employee who's unable to return to work after the end of a leave under this section is entitled to up to twelve (12) consecutive weeks of unpaid leave beginning on the date of the birth or of the termination of the pregnancy.